panda7789/docs.cs-cz/docs/visual-basic/language-reference/statements/with-end-with-statement.md

 - With block
 - End keyword [Visual Basic], With...End With statements ms.assetid: 340d5fbb-4f43-48ec-a024-80843c137817
-ms.openlocfilehash: 3da04b85865389a2b4466b78091ff28529346269
+ms.openlocfilehash: eb8790d0d8f82232a4b10e4e0e30165745c065c0
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72582257"
+ms.locfileid: "74352737"
 ---
 # <a name="withend-with-statement-visual-basic"></a>With...End With – příkaz (Visual Basic)

 Vykoná řadu příkazů, které opakovaně odkazují na jeden objekt nebo strukturu, takže příkazy mohou při přístupu k členům tohoto objektu nebo struktury použít zjednodušenou syntaxi.
-Při použití struktury lze číst pouze hodnoty členů nebo vyvolat metody a při pokusu o přiřazení hodnot do členů struktury používané v příkazu `With...End With` se zobrazí chyba.
+When using a structure, you can only read the values of members or invoke methods, and you get an error if you try to assign values to members of a structure used in a `With...End With` statement.

 ## <a name="syntax"></a>Syntaxe